-Valley Health System and Our Health, Inc. conducted both face-to-face informant interviews and telephone interviews in March 2016.
-The interviews were designed to obtain input on health needs from persons who represent the broad interests of the community served by WMC, including those with special knowledge, of or expertise in, public health.
+Valley Health System and Our Health, Inc. conducted both face-to-face and by telephone key informant interviews in March 2016.
+The interviews were designed to obtain input on health needs from persons who represent the broad interests of the community served by WMH, including those with special knowledge of or expertise in public health.

-Nineteen group interviews were conducted with 80 individuals, including: persons with special knowledge of, or expertise in, public health; health and other public departments or agencies with data or information relevant to the health needs of the community; leaders, representatives and members of medically underserved, low-income, and minority populations, and of populations with chronic disease needs; and representatives of the educational and business communities.
+Nineteen group interviews were conducted with 80 individuals, including: persons with special knowledge of or expertise in public health; health and other public departments or agencies with data or information relevant to the health needs of the community; and leaders, representatives and members of medically underserved, low-income, and minority populations, and of populations with chronic disease needs; and representatives of the educational and business communities.
 An annotated list of individuals providing community input is included in the following section of this report.